 - Empty your pail into the pile (or compost bin) daily.
 It’s the perfect chore for the kiddos!

 - Turn your compost pile.
 Every month or so, grab your pitchfork or a shovel and mix your pile up a bit.
-This helps speed up the decomposition process, heats your pile, and keeps away any unwanted pests.
-Note: If you are using a bin, you’ll just turn it inside the bin.
+This helps speed up the decomposition process, heats your pile, and keeps away any unwanted pests and weeds.
+Note: If you are using a compost bin, you’ll just turn it inside the bin.

 - Harvest your finished compost.
 Over time, the material at the bottom of your pile (or compost bin) will start to look like the nicest, richest soil you’ve ever seen.
 When you don’t see any more recognizable kitchen scraps, the compost is ready to be used.